grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Shakes spent quite a while on the _Prospect's_ deck that morning, going over the damage to his boat.
 It was beginning to look like the _Gnat_ might end up being more weld than plate --- if it even could be repaired.
 Even now, as the _Prospect_ rolled on a larger swell, water from the bilge would come streaming out of the _Gnat_ in long greasy lines where the hull was split.
 It was enough to bring tears to Shake's eyes.

 Hemi was far less upset about the damage to the _Gnat_, and instead found himself unusually jubilant.
 He had been through close calls before, but never before had he given up and been ready to die.
 He was glad to be out of the _Gnat_.
 And he was glad to be outside on the deck of the _Prospect_.
 Since they couldn't submerge without doing further damage to the _Gnat_ and they were going to be running on the surface through all the lovely daylight hours of this day, he decided some grilling was in order.
 He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by cutting a steel drum in half and then welding legs on and hinges to make the top a lid.

+[//]: # (Maybe they haul a platform with a hanging swim ladder -- imply swimming for a future story -- up from the cargo hold, and have them mount it so they can stand over the water to fish, instead of dealing with the curve side of the hull.)

 Hemi lashed the grill to the deck of the _Prospect_ and spent the first hours of the morning burning down some very old and damp wood he found stashed in the cargo hold.
 Fortunately the breeze kept the fire hot enough that the dampness was quickly driven from the wood, and in a not-unreasonable amount of time Hemi had the grill bottom glowing with coals.